innovate-invent/innovate-invent.github.io/_posts/2021-02-11-Galaxy-tips.md

 As you can see, dataset1/2/3 are the collection element identifiers for the collection provided to input 0. single_dataset is the name of the dataset provided to input 1. env1/2 were provided to the script via the ENVIRON global.
-[Download](/assets/posts/2021-02-23-Galaxy-workflow-flow-control/AWKScript_demo.ga) the demo workflow to test it yourself.
+[Download](/assets/posts/2021-02-23-Galaxy-workflow-flow-control/AWKScript_demo.ga) this demo workflow to test it yourself.

 <img src="/assets/posts/2021-02-23-Galaxy-workflow-flow-control/awkscript_inputs.png" alt="Galaxy GNU Awk wrapper inputs" style="float: right; max-width: 30em"/>